CoverGenius/ebay-rest-php-sdk/readme.md

 ### VCR tests

 Note: You will need to generate a new access token and add it to the `EBAY_ACCESS_TOKEN` variable in your `.env` file.
-Once you have a valid access token you can delete a vcr tape associated with the test you want to re-record.
+Using your valid access token, you may delete a vcr tape associated with the test you want to re-record.